TN 3 (04-24)

 • The treatment is generally known to be sufficiently effective for the individual’s impairment.

-• Although it may be helpful to have evidence from a CE or ME, we are not required to purchase a CE or obtain testimony from an ME to help us determine whether we expect a prescribed treatment, if followed, would restore the ability to engage in SGA.
+• Although it may be helpful to have evidence from a consultative examination (CE) or a medical expert (ME), we are not required to purchase a CE or obtain testimony from an ME to help us determine whether we expect a prescribed treatment, if followed, would restore the ability to engage in SGA.

 C. Assessing whether the individual has good cause for not following the prescribed treatment